Does your consignment contain P&R goods?

 The UK Command Paper of December 2020, and the ‘Unilateral Declaration by the United Kingdom in the Joint Committee’, has stated that, for a period of six months, some chilled meats, which are usually prevented or restricted from entering the EU from Third Countries, can continue to enter NI from GB under the following conditions:

 - The meat products enter Northern Ireland through a designated place as defined in point (38) of Article 3 of Regulation (EU) 2017/625 of the European Parliament and of the Council and they are subject to channelling procedure applicable from the designated place to the destination supermarket in Northern Ireland;

 - They are sold exclusively to end consumers in supermarkets located in Northern Ireland, and they are not to be sold to other operators of the food chain;

 - They are accompanied by official certificates issued by the UK competent authorities (based on similar models already existing for fresh meat, minced meat and meat preparations); and

 - They are packed for end consumers, and they bear a label reading ‘These products from the United Kingdom may not be sold outside Northern Ireland’.

-This period of six months is to be used by supermarkets in Northern Ireland to adjust their logistics and supply lines.
+It is made clear that that this period of six months is to be used by supermarkets in Northern Ireland to adjust their logistics and supply lines.
 At the end of this period these products will no longer be able to enter NI from GB.

-Where non-compliance is detected within this six month period, traders will be subject to compliance action in line with milestones on the pathway to full compliance (as set out in Annex 4 of the Compliance Protocol).
+Where non-compliance is detected within this six month period, traders will be subject to compliance action in line with milestones on the pathway to full compliance (as set out in Annex 4 of Compliance Protocol).